aurora-opensource/au/docs/install.md

         - `strip_prefix`: write `"au-a1b2c3d"`, except use your ID from step 1 instead of `a1b2c3d`.
         - `urls`: This should be a list, whose only entry is the URL you formed in step 2.

-At this point, the au library is installed, and you can use it in your project!
+At this point, the Au library is installed, and you can use it in your project!

-Here are the headers provided by each au target.
+Here are the headers provided by each Au target.
 To use, add the "Dependency" to your `deps` attribute, and include the appropriate files.

 | Dependency | Headers provided | Notes |